Prepared Remarks by U.S. Senator Chuck Grassley of Iowa

 Chairman, Senate Finance Committee

-This process resulted in a bipartisan bill that passed the Finance Committee in July last year.
+We took what we learned from those hearings and created a bipartisan bill that passed the Finance Committee in July of last year.

 It increases the incentives for prescription drug plans and drug companies to negotiate the lowest prices.